 Developed exclusively for Microsoft’s Xbox and Windows platforms, the first Titanfall was the first of what many consider to be modern shooters.
 Rather than try to sell buyers on a campaign and multiplayer experience, Respawn aired on the side of delivering an online-only experience.
 The game’s worlds were filled with other human players and enemies all powered by servers.
 Additionally, the Titans that players could drop from the sky had an artificial intelligence of their own.

 Titanfall 2 seems to take everything that gamers loved about the original, and amply for it.
-Here’s what we know about the Titanfall 2 release thus far.
-That includes a final Titanfall 2 release date, story details and more.
+Here’s what we know about the Titanfall 2 release.
+That includes the final Titanfall 2 release date, story details and more.

 Titanfall 2 Release Date Confirmed